Owensboro Health

 Owensboro Health is the health system in Owensboro, Kentucky.
 It was originally known as "Owensboro Daviess County Hospital" until it merged with the nearby and much smaller Mercy Hospital in 1995.
 The hospital was renamed "Owensboro Mercy Health System" until 2003 when it changed its name to "Owensboro Medical Health System".
 A new hospital, again renamed as simply "Owensboro Health Regional Hospital" opened at the northeast outskirts of Owensboro, in 2013.

-Owensboro Health reaches a 15-county area, serving nearly 300,000 in Western Kentucky and Southern Indiana.
-With a centrally located hospital housing more than 30 specialties, three outpatient Healthplex locations and the Healthpark, a 110,000-square foot medical-based health and fitness center.
+Owensboro Health reaches an 18-county area, serving nearly 300,000 in Western Kentucky and Southern Indiana.
+With a centrally located hospital housing more than 40 specialties, four outpatient Healthplex locations and the Healthpark, a 110,000-square foot medical-based health and fitness center.
 Read more about OH facilities.

 Owensboro Health Regional Hospital

 The 477 patient bed facility began construction in 2010, and opened to the public on June 1, 2013.

 The hospital uses water, land and other natural resources sustainably.
 OHRH was the first hospital in the world to achieve the Audubon International Signature Program designation, which helps developers preserve natural resources.

 The nine-story hospital was designed to include as many windows as possible.
 Floor-to-ceiling windows in patient rooms let in the sunlight that reinforces your natural body clock and helps you follow a healthy sleep-wake cycle which promotes healing.